Help Center

 Every certificate includes a SHA-256 cryptographic hash for authenticity verification.
 This ensures certificates cannot be forged or tampered with.
 Our verification system uses blockchain-inspired technology for maximum security.

-When employers verify your certificate, they see your full name, course title, completion date, certificate number, and a verified badge.
+When employers verify your certificate, they see your full name, course title, completion date, certificate number and a verified badge.
 The certificate page clearly states the skills demonstrated and includes course level and language.

 Certificates are available as web pages with unique URLs for easy sharing and verification.
 PDF download functionality will be added soon.
 For now, you can print the certificate page or share the verification URL.